Biography

 Project collaborations

 Nuclear forensics aims to investigate the origin and history of nuclear or radioactive materials via analytical techniques.
-Using electron microscopy images, we performed deep learning analysis to assess multiple calcination conditions and processing routes of nuclear samples.
+Deep learning applied to electron microscopy images can automatically and accurately identify subtle differences in microstructure from different samples.
+It provides insights into synthesis conditions and processing routes of uranium ore concentrates.
 We applied, compared and fine-tuned via transfer learning state-of-the-art convolutional neural networks, performing numerous image classification and regression tasks.
 In addition to applying standard neural network architectures (ResNet, DenseNet), we implemented parallel networks to study multi-magnification acquisitions, and quantified model uncertainty during inference.

 Data engineering workflow for AI in radiology imaging